 Lemon Rosemary Chicken

-- Delicious pan sauce.
-Bonus points for drizzling the sauce over side dishes — veggies and carbs — or swirling a piece of bread around the plate to soak it all up.
+- Delicious with the pan sauce: Bonus points for drizzling the sauce over side dishes or swirling a piece of bread around the plate to soak it all up.

 Ingredients & Common Substitutions